 As for the grownups in the house, it is normal to feel less concentration, insomnia, and chronic fatigue with the increase in vata energy.
 For them, I recommend a wonderful vata-pacifying therapy called shirodhara.
 It is designed to directly activate the ajna chakra, thereby affecting the mind in a profound way.
 It provides mental clarity, decreases heart rate, decreases blood pressure, and an overall sense of calm and rest.
 Most people fall asleep during the treatment!

-This treatment, as well as other vata-pacifying techniques, is available at Apurva Ayurveda Healing Center in Falls Church, Virginia.
+This treatment, as well as other vata-pacifying techniques, is available at Apurva Ayurveda Healing in Vienna, Virginia.

 Lastly, don’t forget to increase seasonal fruits veggies—nature’s way of helping us through this transition.
 Look to squash and root veggies such as sweet potato.
 Mmmmm.
 So grounding and nourishing.
 Try Monica B.’s recipe from Hey Monica B: A Blooming Resource on Ayurveda for Roasted Root Veggies with Garlic & Rosemary.